-Online fluid sensors provide the earliest detection of oil problems as and when they occur.
+Online fluid sensors within oil condition monitoring systems provide the earliest detection of oil problems as and when they occur.

 Fluid sensors are able to:

-Provide continuous real-time insight to oil health whilst the equipment is still in operation
+Provide continuous real time data and insight to lubricating oil health whilst the equipment is still in operation

 Minimise repair costs through early detection and condition-based maintenance practices such as optimised fluid drain intervals

-Measure several critical properties of the oil, including relative humidity and wear debris, responsible for the most common oil issues affecting plant equipment
+Measure several critical properties of the oil, including oil temperature, oil contamination, relative humidity, viscosity and wear debris, responsible for the most common oil issues of oil degradation affecting plant equipment